 Internal linking relates one article to another.
 It helps search engines understand your site, and it also helps create a better user experience.

-It is good practice to place internal links to your new articles into your high quality and higher ranking pages that have already been indexed.
+The best way is to place internal links to your new articles into your high-quality and higher-ranking pages that have already been indexed.

 This will help your new article’s ranking a little.